Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Proof of the Lower Bound on Entropy for Any Distribution Consistent with Given

+where ${\mb p}$ represents the full vector of all $2^N$ state probabilities, and we have used $\langle \cdot \rangle$ to denote an~average over the distribution $p(w)$.
+The third step follows from Jensen's inequality applied to the convex function $- \log(x)$.

 Now we seek an upper bound on ${\mb p}^2$.
-This can be obtained by starting with the matrix representation $C$ of the constraints (for now, we consider each state of the system, $\vec{s}_i$, as binary column vectors, where $i$ labels the state and each of the $N$ components is either 1 or 0):
+This can be obtained by starting with the matrix representation $C$ of the constraints (for now, we consider each state of the system, $\vec{s}_i$, as a~binary column vector, where $i$ denotes the state and each of the $N$ components is either 1 or 0):